L'Avventura: Plot

 In Messina, Sandro meets with journalist Zuria, who suggests Anna may have been seen by a chemist in Troina.
 Sandro heads for Troina, but not before bribing Zuria to print the story in the newspaper.
 Meanwhile, Claudia arrives at Corrado's villa, where no one takes Anna's disappearance seriously.
 She reads Zuria's story and travels to Troina, where she runs into Sandro.
 They agree to continue the search together.

 Sandro and Claudia interview the chemist Zuria mentioned, who claims to have sold tranquilizers to Anna.
 They learn that the woman left for Noto in southern Sicily.
 Together, they drive south.
-They stop at a deserted village and make love on a hill overlooking the town.
+They stop at a deserted village and have sex on a hill overlooking the town.
 In Noto, they search for Anna at the Trinacria Hotel, but find nothing.
+Sandro suggests that they marry.
 Their increasing ennui is briefly interrupted when they ring bells at a local church, but the moment passes.
 While passing the time, Sandro casually ruins a local artist's drawing; the artist thinks he did it intentionally.

 Claudia remains conflicted between her feelings for Sandro and her loyalty to Anna.
 Even so, when Sandro hesitates to tell her he loves her, Claudia is disappointed.
 Eventually, the two tell each other they are in love.
-At the Chiesa del Collegio, Sandro reveals his disappointment with his career and proposes to Claudia, but she declines.
+At the Chiesa del Collegio, Sandro reveals his disappointment with his career and formally proposes to Claudia, but she declines.
 The next morning, Sandro and Claudia both seem to be passionately in love, but Claudia resists his advances and suggests they leave.

 In Taormina, Sandro and Claudia stay at the San Domenico Palace Hotel while Sandro's boss and his wife prepare for a party.
 Claudia decides to skip it, while Sandro checks out the women and recognizes Gloria Perkins, a beautiful 19-year-old "writer" and aspiring actress who is actually a high-end prostitute.
 Later, Claudia searches for Sandro.
 She visits Sandro's boss' hotel room, but Sandro is not there.
 She confides in the boss' wife that she is scared that Anna has reappeared and retaken Sandro.
 She questions why she would feel relieved for her friend to be dead.

 Claudia eventually finds Sandro in a compromising position with Gloria.
 Heartbroken, Claudia runs off, and Sandro follows her to the hotel terrace, which has a view of a bombed-out church.
 Both of them are crying.
 Claudia considers whether to extend a comforting hand to Sandro.
-After some thought, she places her hand on Sandro's head.
-They enigmatically gaze at Mount Etna in the distance.
+After some thought, she places her hand on Sandro's head and strokes it as they gaze at Mount Etna in the distance.